 American Art and Architecture | Graphic Design | Interior Architecture

 Tevesz, Michael J., "Stained Glass Windows of Trinity Cathedral, Cleveland, Ohio, Produced by Wilbur H. Burnham Studios" (1999).
 Cleveland Memory.
-Book 1.
+1.